pyrretsoftware/termusic/README.md

 # termusic
-play music in your terminal
+Play music in your terminal
 ![image](image_url)

 ## What is termusic?
-termusic is a terminalpilot-included utility for playing music from YouTube.
+Termusic is a terminalpilot-included utility for playing music from YouTube.
 It uses the invidious api along with ffmpeg to stream and play audio.
 # How do i install and use termusic
 > [!IMPORTANT]
 > You need to install ffmpeg in order to use termusic.

-simply install termusic via npm by running
+Simply install termusic via npm by running

 ```
 npm i -g termusic